YOUR upper-body HURTS FROM using MOUSE?

 Every time you move from keyboard to mouse, your shoulder leaves center.

-The reach is the repetition that's costing you.
+The reach to the mouse is the repetition that's husrting you.

 Every keyboard-to-mouse transition runs the same chain: